aybabtme/goblog/db/README.md

 # TODO
+* Fix the PostgresSQL thingy, dunno why it crashes.
 * It would be nice if methods on an DB object that has been Destroyed would return in an error or panic()